mitkapanarin/finalProject_ticketBlaster/notes.md

-in app.jas temporay added Event.jsx and Checkout.jsx
+in app.jas temporay added ShoppingCart.jsx and Checkout.jsx